 The probate court will give an executor or administrator the task of reviewing your assets and liabilities.

 The car itself is an asset.
-But the car loan is considered a liability, and the executor or administrator may use your remaining assets to pay any bills and debts, including the car loan.
+However, the car loan is considered a liability, and the executor or administrator may use your remaining assets to pay any bills and debts, including the car loan.

-Who is responsible for the title transfer?
+Who ever is responsible for your car will need to transfer the title

 Whoever gets the car will need to have the title transferred into their name.